Serverless vs containers: Which is best for your application

 How are serverless and containers similar?

-In most cases, neither serverless functions nor containers require a developer to worry about servers or the infrastructure hosting their applications.
+In most cases, developers aren’t required to actively manage serverless functions or containers, or the infrastructure hosting their applications.
 The host hardware and operating system are compartmentalized away from the guest application and operating system.
 DevOps teams do not need to consider what hardware the serverless functions or containers use.

 Both hosting options are scalable by simply provisioning better hardware such as a more powerful CPU, more memory, or faster networking ability.